Learn Chinese Pinyin — A Beginner's Guide

 Real Mandarin includes predictable tone changes.
 Learning to hear them is part of learning to sound natural.

 Most beginners do not need a full course in pinyin orthography.
-Still, there are a few spelling rules that are useful to know because they explain why certain words look the way they do.
+Even so, there are a few spelling rules that are useful to know because they explain why certain words look the way they do.

 The apostrophe rule.
 An apostrophe helps prevent ambiguity when a new syllable starts with a, e, or o.
 A classic example is Xī'ān (西安) versus xiān ().